Local Strategic Partnership

 - Job Centre Plus

-During 2011 the LSP undertook a range of consultation events to consult the public and stakeholders on the priorities for a new community strategy for 2012-18.
-This included consultation with children and young people, consultation with adults, and consultation with service providers.
+During 2017-18 the LSP undertook a range of consultation events to consult the public and stakeholders on the priorities for a new community strategy for 2018-23

 Details of the equality relevance test and equality impact assessment that have been undertaken can be downloaded below: